This is a free crochet pattern for how to crochet a floral mug rug perfect to sit your coffee/tea on and a sweet treat, or use as a doily.

 Outline:

-You will work the first flower, then work the second flower using the join-as-you-go (JAYG) technique (photo tutorial on page 4) to attach it to the first, then work and attach the half leaves to the center gap between the flowers, also using the JAYG technique (photo tutorial on page 5), then work a final border around.
+You will work the first flower, then work the second flower using the join-as-you-go (JAYG) technique to attach it to the first, then work and attach the half leaves to the center gap between the flowers, also using the JAYG technique, then work a final border around.

 1st Flower:

 R2: Chain 2.
 DC into the 1st DC, 2 DC into each of the next 11 DC, DC into the same DC as the 1st.
-Join with CB, and fasten off Yellow.
+Join with Petal Color, and fasten off Center Color.
 (24 DC)

-R3: In CB, chain 1.
+R3: In Petal Color, chain 1.
 SC into the 1st stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch, [SC into the next stitch, skip the next stitch, (3 DC, chain 2, 3 DC) into the next stitch, skip the next stitch] 5x.
-Join.
+Join – I’ve done so to the same DC that the first SC is worked into to keep the shaping consistent with the rest of the petals, but you can experiment with joining here, to the first SC or even to the first DC.
 (6 Petals, 6 SC)

 2nd Flower: